bajudev/baju-site/README.md

 # [ setofℝ ]

-A modern, minimalist portfolio website built with Astro and Tailwind CSS, featuring a blog, project showcase, and animated branding.
+My attempt at a personal website.
+Built with Astro and Tailwind CSS.

 ## 🌟 Features